Skip to main content

 • Packing cubes: Place smaller, more essential items on top of everything, nearest the top opening.
 Again, packing cubes come in handy to ensure these bits don’t get lost in transit or work their way to the bottom of the bag, never to be seen again.

 • Use exterior pockets: Finally, stuff the smallest, most essential items into the exterior pockets.
-This includes your passport, phone, snacks, and headphones — anything you may need in during your flight.
+This includes your passport, phone, snacks, and headphones — anything you may need during your flight.

-Illustration of three kinds of zipper backpacks.
+Illustration of three kinds of zipper backpacks

 Image used with permission by copyright holder